-The Interactive Map is a product of the Basic Visualization Data table derived from the TIP database.
-Presented by county, individual TIP projects can be selected.
+The Interactive Map is a product of the visualization export from the TIP database.
+Users select a county to identify individual TIP projects in that county.
 Basic project information is included when a project is selected as well as a hyperlink to the TIP database.